AlexEMG/DLC-Cajal-Course/content/Glossary.md

 jitter
     natural tendency of inferred data to slightly move between frames of analyzed video.
 Stems from inference happening on image by image basis

+Markdown
+    a lightweight markup language for creating formatted text using a plain-text editor

 [MoSeq](https://dattalab.github.io/moseq2-website/index.html)
     developed in [Datta's Lab](http://datta.hms.harvard.edu/), an unsupervised machine learning method used to parse mouse behavior